 4. The flu vaccine is a good idea — even if you've never had the flu before

-You might think, ‘I’ve never had the flu and I’m healthy, so I don’t need the flu shot’, but there is no way of predicting who will catch influenza – or who will become seriously ill from it.
-The flu can cause hospitalisation and even death; on average, around 100 deaths and 5,100 hospitalisations are reported each year in Australia, and more cases go unreported.
+You might think, 'I've never had the flu and I'm healthy, so I don't need the flu shot', but there is no way of predicting who will catch influenza — or who will become seriously ill from it.
+The flu can cause hospitalisation and even death; in 2017, there were 1,255 deaths caused by flu in Australia.